irkode/highlightjs-hugo/scripts/hugen/assets/modules/css-class-reference.md

 - hljs.APOS_STRING_MODE
 - hljs.COMMENT

-## Default scopes (classes)
+## Standard scopes (classes)

-The following classes are used to style the output.
+The following standard scopes are used to style the output.
 Make sure your style has a definition for them.

 - operator